 Check your items

-Be sure to thoroughly check the items before you pay.
-Not all tiangges allow exchanges.
+Be sure to check the items before you pay.
+Not all ‘tiangges’ allow exchanges.
 Depending on the items, check zippers, holes on arm sleeves, straps, etc. You can always fit shoes and footwear since most of the sellers have chairs.
-Small stalls do allow you to fit jeans, clothes, or dresses in a makeshift fitting room with a mirror.
+Small stalls allow you to fit jeans, clothes, or dresses in a makeshift fitting room with a mirror.

 Dress down, secure your belongings

-The large malls like SM, Robinsons, and Ayala also have mall-wide sales 2-3 times a year (with up to 70% off), so you may want to time the purchases of the items that you like to buy.
+The large malls like SM, Robinsons, and Ayala also have mall-wide sales 2-3 times a year (with up to 70% off), so schedule your shopping for the items you like to buy.
 Do you have experience in shopping for cheap in places we’ve mentioned or do you know other places to find bargains in the metro, please share them in our comment section below?